Global Hiring Guide

 3. Partner with an Employer of Record (EOR)

-The EOR becomes the legal employer in Canada, managing payroll, taxes, benefits, and compliance with local labor laws.
+The EOR becomes the legal employer in Canada, managing payroll, taxes, global employee benefits, and compliance with local labor laws.
 Your company maintains control over day-to-day work and performance.

 This is the most efficient and compliant way to hire Canadians remotely, ideal for fast-growing teams or test-market hires.